 Many game shows and reality shows offer rewards like houses, cars, or large amounts of money.
-If you’ve ever thought about how lucky a person is to get such a huge chunk of money, keep in mind that the winner does not get to keep the whole amount because of lottery tax.
-Any money or reward won through a game show, reality programme, or lottery, is subject to lottery tax in India, called tax deduction at source (TDS).
+If you’ve ever thought about how lucky a person is to get such a huge chunk of money, bear in mind that the winner does not get to keep the entire amount due to tax obligations.
+Any money or reward won through a game show, reality program, or lottery, is subject to a tax deduction at source (TDS), often referred to as lottery tax, in India.

 How is Deductible Tax Calculated?

 The taxable “Income from Other Sources” is defined under the Income Tax Act of 1961 in Section 56(2) (ib).
-After Kaun Banega Crorepati (KBC), a popular game show was introduced in 2000, the definition of games related to taxation was changed by the Finance Act of 2001 to cover television and electronic (online) gaming formats.
-Winnings from the sources listed below are subject to a TDS of 30% under Section 194B of Income Tax Act:
+Following the introduction of Kaun Banega Crorepati (KBC), a popular game show, in 2000, the Finance Act of 2001 amended the definition of games for taxation purposes to include television and electronic (online) gaming formats.
+Winnings from the following sources are subject to a 30% TDS under Section 194B of the Income Tax Act:

 - Lucky draws and lotteries